weatherfish/DexKnifePlugin/README.md

             // classpath 'com.ceabie.dextools:gradle-dexknife-plugin:1.3.2'
         }
     }

+  **please make sure gradle version is compatible with the android gradle plugin, otherwise it can causes some sync error, such as:
+  Gradle sync failed: Unable to load class 'com.android.builder.core.EvaluationErrorReporter'.**

 2、Create a 'dexknife.txt' in your App's module, and config the patterns of classes path that wants to put into sencond dex.<br/>